harihaysrun/sisc-vue/README.md

 SI(S)C, an abbreviation of Sharing is (Skin)Caring, aims to be a local skincare community inspired by subreddits like AsianBeauty, SkincareAddiction, SkincareExchange (and more), where users can safely sell, give away unwanted samples, request and even provide reviews.

-Visit SI(S)C [here]()!
+Visit SI(S)C [here](https://agitated-visvesvaraya-94d773.netlify.app/)!

 **You may ask, Why SI(S)C even though platforms like Carousell exists?**

-Inspired by Carousell’s selling & ‘looking for’ system, I personally prefer to engage with people who have the same interest as me (and who I know is genuine).
-Plus, I won’t have to filter through a lot of different categories to reach the skincare section.
+SI(S)C is actually inspired by Carousell’s selling & ‘looking for’ system, minus all the troublesome filtering you'll have to go through to reach a certain section.
+It's a site dedicated to purely skincare!
+(Plus it's always nice to know that you're dealing with people who share the same interest as you).

 **As the site owner, I want to:**
 - build a safe community for local skincare enthusiasts
-- allow users to interact, sell, request and provide reviews(which will be especially helpful since we're all living in the same country and experiencing the same weather!)
+- allow users to interact, sell, request and provide reviews(which will be especially helpful since we're all living in the same country and experiencing the same weather!
+Having a same factor helps people to determine whether a product might or might work for them)

 **As the end user, I want to:**
 - be a part of a local skincare community